 Burkhalter New Investigator Grant

-Burkhalter New Investigator Grant for Clinical Research in Hand and Upper Limb Rehabilitation
+Burkhalter New Investigator Award for Clinical Research in hand and Upper Limb Rehabilitation

 Authors are encouraged to submit research projects that address the AHTF research priorities published in the Journal of Hand therapy (Reference: MacDermid et al, (2002).
 A research agenda for hand therapy J. Hand Therapy, 15(1), 3-15).